-- 1.1 Fareham College is committed to safeguarding and promoting the welfare of young people and vulnerable adults.
-Therefore, the College has implemented a variety of pre-employment checks to assess the suitability of employees working with these groups of people. - 1.2 The Disclosure & Barring Service (DBS) was formed when the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) merged in September 2012. - 1.3 The DBS is an executive agency of the Home Office that has been set up to help organisations make safer recruitment decisions.
-By providing access to criminal record information, the DBS helps the College identify candidates who may be unsuitable for certain work, especially that involving contact with children or other vulnerable members of society. - Due to the nature of the work undertaken at the College, the College considers itself to be a specified place.

-Therefore, the College requires all staff to undertake a DBS Enhanced Check, including a check of the DBS Barred Lists for relevant group/s.
-The DBS Enhanced check will gather the following information: - Information about convictions, cautions, reprimands and warnings held on the Police National Computer (PNC), regardless or not of whether they are spent under the Rehabilitation of Offenders Act 1974 and any additional information held by the police which a chief officer reasonably believes to be relevant and considers ought to be disclosed. - A barred list check: where people are working or seeking to work in regulated activity with children and/or adults; this allows for an additional check to be made as to whether the person appears on the children's and, where applicable, adult's barred list. - 1.5 Due to the nature of the work undertaken at the College, all posts have been classified as 'exempt' from the provisions of the Rehabilitation of Offenders Act 1974.
+- 1.1.
+Fareham College is committed to safeguarding and promoting the welfare of young people and vulnerable adults.
+Therefore, the College has implemented a variety of pre-employment checks to assess the suitability of employees working with these groups of people. - 1.2.
+The Disclosure & Barring Service (DBS) was formed when the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) merged in September 2012. - 1.3.
+The DBS is an executive agency of the Home Office that has been set up to help organisations make safer recruitment decisions.
+By providing access to criminal record information, the DBS helps the College identify candidates who may be unsuitable for certain work, especially that involving contact with children or other vulnerable members of society. - 1.4.
+Due to the nature of the work undertaken at the College, the College considers itself to be a specified place.
+Therefore, the College requires all staff to undertake an DBS Enhanced Check, including a check of the DBS Barred Lists.
+The DBS Enhanced check will gather the following information: - Information about any convictions, cautions, reprimands and warnings held on the Police National Computer (PNC), regardless or not of whether they are spent under the Rehabilitation of Offenders Act 1974 and any additional information held by the police which a chief officer reasonably believes to be relevant and considers ought to be disclosed. - A barred list check: where people are working or seeking to work in regulated activity with children and/or adults; this allows for an additional check to be made as to whether the person appears on the children's and, where applicable, adult's barred list. - 1.5.
+Due to the nature of the work undertaken at the College, all posts have been classified as 'exempt' from the provisions of the Rehabilitation of Offenders Act 1974.
 This means that all convictions and/or pending convictions, both spent and unspent must be disclosed to the College.
-The nature of the information disclosed will be considered in relation to the duties of the post, and in accordance with this policy. - 1.6 The College also has a duty to refer to the DBS any information about individuals who may pose a risk to vulnerable groups. - 1.7 If a post involves work that is regulated activity, and a barred person applies to work in that post, the College is obliged to refer the matter to the police. - As an organisation using the Disclosure and Barring Service (DBS) checking service to assess applicants' suitability for positions of trust, Fareham College complies fully with the Code of Practice and undertakes to treat all applicants for positions fairly and in line with the Equality Act 2010.
+The nature of the information disclosed will be considered in relation to the duties of the post, and in accordance with this policy. - 1.6.
+The College also has a duty to refer to the DBS any information about individuals who may pose a risk to vulnerable groups. - 1.7.
+If a post involves work that is regulated activity, and a barred person applies to work in that post, the College is obliged to refer the matter to the Police. - 1.8.
+As an organisation using the Disclosure and Barring Service (DBS) checking service to assess applicants' suitability for positions of trust, Fareham College complies fully with the Code of Practice and undertakes to treat all applicants for positions fairly and in line with the Equality Act 2010.
 It undertakes not to discriminate unfairly against any subject of a DBS check on the basis of a conviction or other information revealed.

-1.9 All persons that come onto College property and engage in a regulated activity with a child must have a DBS Enhanced check, which includes a barred check for working with children.
-The manager in charge must obtain this information by asking the person or their employer to complete an External Contractor Safeguarding Verification form and the manager must return this to the HR department in advance of the person(s) coming onto College property.
-If the person or company cannot provide this, the manager must complete a risk assessment and ensure the person(s) is supervised by a member of staff at all times.
-A risk assessment must be completed by the manager in charge and submitted to the HR department in advance of the person(s) coming onto College property.
+1.9.
+All persons that come onto College property and engage in a regulated activity with a child must have a DBS Enhanced check, which includes a barred check for working with children.
+The manager in charge must notify the People and Culture department of the person to enable the appropriate checks to be made.
+A risk assessment will be made by the Manager if the person's checks cannot be completed prior to their being on the College premises.
+During this period, the person must be supervised by a member of staff at all times.
+The manager in charge must obtain this information by asking the person or their employer to complete an "External Contractor Safeguarding Verification Form" in advance of the person coming onto the property.